M-shahroz227/Demo/README.md

 # Demo
-This is a my first code repository
+This is a my first code repository..
+Author Muhammad Shahroz...